w-marx/Scan2Loc/README.md

 For detailed usage examples including evaluation refer to the notebooks in the `notebooks` folder, especially `notebooks/Quickstart.ipynb`.
 Some notebooks require the `fr2/desk` dataset in a `./tum_datasets` folder.
 Download: https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download.

 #### For dataset creation only
-To create your own dataset the following dependencies, which don't require CUDA, need to be installed.
+To create your own dataset, the following dependencies, which don't require CUDA, need to be installed.

 ```bash
 cd data_gathering
 conda env create -f environment.yml -p ./data_gather_env